PySimpleGUI/PySimpleGUI/docs/Pythonic GUIs.md

 ### Events - Queues

 Let's take queues as an example for handling "events".
-In the Python library there is a `queue` module that has an object called, you guesded it, `Queue`.
+In the Python library there is a `queue` module that has an object called, you guesded it, a `Queue`.
 In some languages or libraries, a Queue object like this one would generate a callback when something arrives in the queue.

 The way this `Queue` works in Python is that you `get` an item from the Queue.
 There are 2 modes you can use, blocking and non-blocking.
 Additionally, if blocking is specified, you can set a timeout value that will raise an Empty Exception when nothing is found in the queue within the timeout.